crazytruth/incendiary/README.rst

 .. warning::

-    You should try and avoid capturing in a production environment, because capturing has quite a performance impact.
+    You should try and avoid capturing in a production environment, because capturing has a performance impact.

 For more information please refer to Incendiary's `Documentation`_.